 - Flexibility - Borrow what you want, when you want.
 This keeps you from borrowing in excess, which keeps your payments down.
 It also allows you to be conservative on your budgeting.
-You can borrow what you need, but if you need more, you don't have to take out another loan, just tap your equity line of credit.
+You can borrow what you need, as in a home improvement project, but if you need more, you don't have to take out another loan, just tap your equity line of credit.

 - Taxes - The interest portion of your payments are tax-deductible, and while the principal is not tax-deductible, it is not considered income, so it won't hurt your tax bill either.

 When comparing home equity loans vs. lines of credit, a home equity loan is not without its advantages either.
 There are many aspects of this type of loan, which may be perfect for your financial situation.